-- a. a requirement that all parcels included in a pilot project are accounted for, dried up, and administered according to the protocol described in Appendix B of this document; - b. a requirement that the accounting use the tables listed in Appendix A of this document as the tool for comparing historical use analyses with projected operations as a pilot project; - c. a requirement that the water rights subject of a pilot project be run through the applicable ditch; and - d. a condition that reservoir water that is subject of a pilot project can be used for municipal use only as the remaining irrigation portion is used for irrigation; and - 3. any other information the State Engineer deems pertinent to the operation of a pilot project.
+- c. a requirement that the pilot project accounting be conducted in conformance with Appendix C of this document; - d. a requirement that any approved recharge facilities be operated in and accounting for in conformance with Appendix D of this document; - e.e. a requirement that the water rights subject of a pilot project be run through the applicable ditch; and - d.f. a condition that reservoir water that is subject of a pilot project can be used for municipalthe specifically identified municipal, agricultural, environmental, industrial, or recreational use only as the remaining irrigation portion is used for irrigation; and - 3. any other information the State Engineer deems pertinent to the operation of a pilot project.

-Upon receipt of the State Engineer's written determination, the Board shall take action on the pilot project application at its next scheduled meeting, unless such meeting is scheduled to commence in less than twenty-one days from the date the CWCB receives the State Engineer's written determination, in which case the Board shall take action on the pilot project application at its following meeting.
+Upon receipt of the State Engineer's written determination, the Board shall take action on the pilot project application at its next scheduled meeting, unless such meeting is scheduled to commence in less than fourteen days from the date the CWCB receives the State Engineer's written determination, in which case the Board shall take action on the pilot project application at its following meeting.